Grants and benefits to help you pay your energy bills

 • have no sense of smell or would struggle to smell gas

-Check if you're eligible to sign up to the Priority Services Register.
+Check how to sign up to the Priority Services Register.

 Grants to help pay off energy debt